 Some people have been heavy drinkers for many years.
 But, just as with Uncle George, over time the same amount of alcohol packs a more powerful punch.
 Other people, like Grandma Betty, develop a drinking problem later in life.
 Sometimes this is a result of major life changes like death of dear friends or a loved one, moving to a new home, or failing health.
 These kinds of changes can cause loneliness, boredom, anxiety, or depression.
 In fact, depression in older adults often goes along with drinking too much.

+Are you one of those people who should stop drinking due to health problems or medicines you need to take?
 If you want to stop drinking, there is help.
 Start by talking to your doctor.
 He or she may be able to give you advice about treatment.
 Your local health department or social services agencies may also be helpful.
 Here are some things you can try:

 - Ask your doctor about medicine that will work for you.